Programs and Activities

 Hands-on learning is a must for a media future and CCM's Media Production program is designed to help you make the most of your college experience.

-From internships and collaborative class projects to summer programs and student organizations, Media Production majors are provided with numerous opportunities to expand skill sets and digital portfolios as they strengthen their resumes and build professional connections.
+From internships and collaborative class projects to summer programs and student organizations, Media Production majors are provided with numerous opportunities to expand their skill set and digital portfolio as they strengthen their professional web presence, resumes and build professional connections.

 In recent years, Media Production students have traveled to Germany, Poland, Alaska and California to produce acclaimed documentary films and new media work that has been broadcast on national and international television networks and accepted in film festivals on five continents.
-Student work has won numerous student and professional awards including student and professional Emmy awards, and their films have been selected to prestigious film festivals on five continents.
+Student work has won numerous student and professional awards including student and professional Emmy awards, their media productions have been delivered over national and international television and streaming networks, and their films have been selected to prestigious film festivals on five continents.

 Media Production connects faculty, staff and students with UC Athletics to produce live, multi-camera coverage of UC Athletic events for ESPN’s new subscription based streaming service, ESPN+.

 By integrating this initiative into its curriculum, the Division of Media Production is creating valuable learning opportunities for its students in the ever-expanding field of sports media production.
 This field overlaps with other areas in the Division, such as documentary production, on-camera talent development, cinematography, editing, audio and, of course, producing and directing.
 It also connects with our student media organization, Bearcast.
-The opportunity for E-Media students to produce content that is delivered via an ESPN network will look great on resumes and boost the quality of their digital portfolios.
+The opportunity for Media Production students to produce content that is delivered via an ESPN network looks great on resumes and boosts the quality of their digital portfolios.
+Over the past four years, dozens of graduates from sports media have taken positions at a range of professional organizations throughout the country, including six graduates who now work at ESPN network in Bristol, CT.

 Budding TV news and video journalists need look no further to get a personalized degree toward your dream job.
-Broadcast news production in E-Media is taught in the Broadcast Media Production track and it offers hands-on training from Emmy-Award winning current professionals.
-This program covers topics from field and studio production, writing and talent classes, through internships to your final destination jobs.
+Broadcast News is a curricular track in Media Production, and it offers hands-on training from current, Emmy-Award winning professionals.
+This track includes MPRO electives that cover topics from field and studio news production, news writing and talent development, portfolio development and select internships to prepare you for your final destination jobs.

 This track is also for people who want to create videos for corporations, nonprofits or their own web channels.
 We will teach you how to craft the best visual stories for a career limited only by your imagination.
-The skills we teach prepare our students for the future as media evolves, for the jobs that don’t exist today but will tomorrow.
-We’ve created a combination of classes and we work individually with students to prepare the perfect reel with which they can launch into their careers.
+The skills we teach prepare our students for the future as media evolves, for jobs that don’t exist today but will tomorrow.
+We’ve created a unique and comprehensive combination of classes and work individually with students to prepare the perfect digital news portfolio with which they can launch their careers.

 E-Media professor Kevin Burke posing with several students in the Production Master Class on location in Alaska